 The foreign language requirement may be met by the successful study of one foreign language through the second-year college level or by demonstrated competence at this level.
 Dutch is recommended as the preferred language and German as the second choice, but other languages are acceptable.

-Students desiring counsel should consult their departmental adviser; or Mr. Richard De Ridder, the seminary registrar.
+Students desiring counsel should consult their departmental adviser; Mr. Jack Reiffer, the seminary registrar; or a member of the Preseminary Advisory Committee.

 Nursing